bradjacobs/excel-to-csv/README.md

 The project contains unittests for most of the basic functionality.

 However, the following scenarios have either no testing or very limited testing...
-* HUGE Excel files _(limited testing only)_
 * Older/Newer versions of Excel files.
 * Excel files that were originally generated on Windows
 * Compatibility w/ different JAVA versions.
-* Accessing files that do not have the necessary read/write permissions
+* Attempting to access files that do not have the necessary read permissions
 * Unicode / extended characters
 * Worksheets containing nested charts.
 * Use of the URL input in lieu of File input